Planning Breaches – regularise before enforcement action to secure value?

 Powells as a planning consultants and rural development specialists are well versed in advising clients on a wide range of planning issues, whether this be CLEUD applications, strategic land promotion advice, residential development advice, barn conversions as well as rural enterprise and diversification planning applications.

-Land and Planning Technician at Powells, Emily Hammick, comments “We as a firm spend a significant amount of time assisting clients on formalising planning breaches that are the result of long-term natural evolution of land use or development.
+Land and Planning Manager at Powells, Emily Hammick, comments “We as a firm spend a significant amount of time assisting clients on formalising planning breaches that are the result of long-term natural evolution of land use or development.
 This includes breaches of agricultural occupancy conditions, planning conditions, unauthorised buildings (operational development), use of structures and mobile homes as dwelling houses without planning consent or for example use of agricultural buildings for commercial purposes.
 By formalising the breach of planning where the breach has subsisted for the necessary periods of time to provide for it to be regularised, it can give peace of mind and add significant value to the property”.

 Stuart Leaver also adds that “Any landowners preparing to sell a property, or land, or regularise planning matters to secure asset value to their property where they have known planning breaches which have not been regularised, I would encourage them give our professional planning team a call at Powells for a fully confidential and no-obligation discussion.”

 In addition to CLEUD applications, the Powells Planning team undertake a wide range of rural planning & development services, including offering land promotion services to assist landowners with funding planning applications for development.
-For the full suite of Powells range of Planning, Development & Land Promotion Services, please visit our website link https://www.powellsrural.co.uk/services/planning-and-development/planning-services/

 If you would like to confidentially discuss any potential planning, enforcement or development projects please do contact Stuart Leaver or Emily Hammick on 01600 714140 or email [email protected]